metaodi/logbot/README.md

 One specific use case is to quickly note down activities you do to make it easier to fill in your timesheets later on.
 This is where the intergration with [cabdriver](https://github.com/metaodi/cabdriver) comes in handy.

+## Usage

+Logbot add the `/log` command to Slack, you can use it in the following way:

+1. Save a message: `/log my message`
+1. Retrieve a list of all saved messages: `/log list`
+1. Return the last message and remove it from the list: `/log pop`
+1. Clear the content of the list: `/log clear`

+By default all messages are saved with the type `log`, if you want to use Logbot to save messages for taxi (via cabdriver), you can save messages like that:

+1. Save a taxi message: `/log taxi _internal 1 Meeting with George`
+1. Retrieve a list of all taxi entries: `/log list taxi`

 ## Development

 To run the bot locally and expose it to the internet, use `localtunnel`: